stepanataccolade/docsv2/sources/ci_faq.md

 **PR Build with multiple commits:** If the original commit did not include the skip flags and subsequent commits do, the PR build will _not_ skip a build.

-## Why is my build still not getting pushed to the registry, even though I have set *Push Build* to *Yes* under my Project Settings?

-We only push _commit builds_ to the registry and not _PR builds_.
-Please confirm this is not the case.
-If your build is a commit build and still not getting pushed to the registry, make sure your registry login details are correctly specified under your [integration settings](integrations.md).
-If the login details are correct and push is failing for a commit build, go ahead and [file a support issue](https://github.com/Shippable/support/issues/new) and we will take a look.

 ## Why is my project showing up as "empty" after I enable it?
 It is certainly not empty in github!